 - 3 cloves garlic minced

-- 1 tbsp oil olive, avocado, vegetable, canola, or sunflower seed
+- 1 tablespoon oil olive, avocado, vegetable, canola, or sunflower seed

 - cilantro to garnish